Antony returns to training in Manchester, after scandal of assault on women

 OF

-Anthonya Manchester United player, will rejoin the group after speaking with the police this Thursday about the alleged abuse of which three women accuse him.
+Anthonyplayer of the Manchester United, He will rejoin the group after speaking with the police this Thursday about the alleged abuse of which three women accuse him.

 The United player has missed the last three games after the allegations came to light and He remained in Brazil until this week when he returned to England to testify before the Greater Manchester police.